SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

   ```

 * #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update lib/Backends/MetaWareNN/metawarenn_lib/metawarenn_common.h file
-        a.
-Set Macro ONNX to 0 and GLOW to 1 in line number 4 and 6
-   2. Set the absolute path to glow in glow/lib/Backends/MetaWareNN/env.sh line no: 5
+   1. Set the absolute path to glow in glow/lib/Backends/MetaWareNN/env.sh line no: 5
 * #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
+   1. Enable the `INVOKE_NNAC` macro in glow/lib/Backends/MetaWareNN/MetaWareNNFunction.h line no: 19
-   1. Set the absolute path to ARC/ directory in glow/lib/Backends/MetaWareNN/env.sh line no: 11
+   2. Set the absolute path to ARC/ directory in glow/lib/Backends/MetaWareNN/env.sh line no: 11
-   [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.
+   [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder and all intermediate files will get stored in `/path/to/glow/NNAC_DUMPS` folder

 ### Configure and Build Glow
 * #### For Release Build